 Age: For life insurance purposes, the age in years of an applicant or insured.
 Some companies us the age at the last birthday, while others use the age at the nearest birthday, prior or succeeding.

-Age last birthday: One method of insurance rating which rates people a their age as of their last birthday, with such rating held until the next birthday.
+Age last birthday: One method of insurance rating which rates people according to their age as of their last birthday, with such rating held until the next birthday.
 If your policy is approved at your current age (prior to your next birthday), you will be rated at your current age (as opposed to age nearest birthday).

-Age nearest birthday: A method use by some insurance companies to compute an insured’s age as that nearest the closest birthday.
+Age nearest birthday: A method used by some insurance companies to compute an insured’s age as that nearest the closest birthday.
 Therefore, if the insured has passed six months after the last birthday, he or she is considered to be one year older (as opposed to age last birthday).

 Agent: Anyone who solicits insurance or aids in the placing of and delivering of insurance policies and/or the collection of premiums on behalf of an insurance company.

 Annual Premium: The total premium amount due on an annual basis to meet the contractual requirements of an insurance policy and to keep it in force.